simonteozw/tp/docs/UserGuide.md

 * `C add n/John Doe p/98765432 e/jon@jon.com t/CS2020`
 * `C add n/Rajesh Kumar p/98762342 e/raj@law.com t/Friend`

+:information_source: The `t/TAG` parameter is optional.
+You can use it as many times as you want (i.e. `C add n/John Doe p/98765432 e/jon@jon.com t/CS2020 t/Brother` will add 2 tags to the contact instead of just 1).

 ### Edit
 After adding a contact to TrackIt@NUS, maybe you realised you spelt their name wrong, or you want to update the contact fields.
 The edit command is what you should use to do so.